sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 Neyman versus Fisher
 ~~~~~~~~~~~~~~~~~~~~

-The first thing you should be aware of is that orthodox NHST is actually
+The first thing you should be aware of is that orthodox NHST is actually a
-a mash-up of two rather different approaches to hypothesis testing, one
+mash-up of two rather different approaches to hypothesis testing, one proposed
-proposed by Sir Ronald Fisher and the other proposed by Jerzy Neyman
+by Sir Ronald Fisher and the other proposed by Jerzy Neyman (see
-(see `Lehmann, 2011 <../Other/References.html#cronbach-1951>`__ for a historical
+:ref:`Lehmann, 2011 <Lehmann_2011>` for a historical summary).
+The history is
-summary).
-The history is messy because Fisher and Neyman were real people
+messy because Fisher and Neyman were real people whose opinions changed over
-whose opinions changed over time, and at no point did either of them offer
+time, and at no point did either of them offer “the definitive statement” of
-“the definitive statement” of how we should interpret their work many
+how we should interpret their work many decades later.
+That said, here’s a
-decades later.
-That said, here’s a quick summary of what I take these
-two approaches to be.
+quick summary of what I take these two approaches to be.

 First, let’s talk about Fisher’s approach.
 As far as I can tell, Fisher
 assumed that you only had the one hypothesis (the null) and that what